 If you are searching for good Italian food, this is your place!

-If you are looking for authentic Guatemalan food, this is your place.
+If you are looking for authentic Guatemalan food during your Antigua visit, this is your place.

-Once upon a time there were two excellent restaurants.
+Once upon a time there were two excellent restaurants that you can find during your trips to Antigua.
 Then, Covid-19 happened and the owners of the two restaurants joned forces and now the menu is a mix made in heaven that includes stakes, and gourmet dishes.

-Turns out 90% of the restaurants I visit are vegetarian and vegan places.
+Turns out 90% of the restaurants I found when I visit Antigua are vegetarian and vegan places.
 So here’s a list of my top ones:

 Owned by an Argentinian couple, this is a restaurant filled with vegan options.
 Their signature dishes are vegan burgers.
 To be honest, this is the type of place you go for breakfast, lunch, dinner, or only for a snack!
 Also, if you are looking for mate tea, this is the place you are looking for.

-This is a vegan option with delicious food.
+This is a vegan option with delicious food you can find during your trip to Antigua.
 Honestly, the staff is not the friendliest but if you are having a good day and don’t mind the attitude of the staff, my recommendation is to try the dumplings.

-There is nothing to say about this place other than good things.
+Pamper yourself with delicious vegetarian food during your trip to Antigua.
 Owned by a French couple, the french pastry is excellent.
 They also offer vegetarian options, delicious tea blends, and coffee to spend a nice afternoon on their terrace.